-So far, these are the 5 closes things in looks and terrain that resemble the Wave and in some cases are better looking in my opinion.
+Today it’s up to 10 and these are the closest hikes/trails/terrain in looks that resemble the Wave and in some cases are better looking in my opinion.
 And the beauty is that none of these hikes require a permit.

 You may have to pay an entrance fee in some cases to enter the regions where you’ll find these hikes, but overall, there aren’t going to be large crowds in these places like you would find waiting in line to try and get a permit to the Wave.

 Location: Arizona, Vermilion Cliffs National Monument.